dyminki/TourGuideBlog/README.md

 # TourGuideBlog
-Exaple of website with blog.
+Exaple of website with a blog.

 [Live DEMO](https://dyminki.github.io/TourGuideBlog/)